Can Traditional Herbal Medicine Help With COVID-19?

 Virus transmission occurs via touch and droplets from person to person and sometimes animals to person as thought to be the origin of coronaviruses like COVID-19.

-How to prepared for pandemic flu, here’s my preparation strategy.
+How to prepared for COVID-19 pandemic, here’s my preparation strategy.

 I don’t want to teach you about something you already know, here is a reminder on how to limit the contact with viruses.
 Also, you may like to read 12 Great Hygiene protocols to Help Stay Well that I wrote about a few months ago.
 Here is an update of these protocols: